keq-request/keq-request.github.io/guide/quick-start.md

 ### JSON

-A typical JSON POST request might look a little like the following:
+A typical JSON POST request look like the following:

 <!-- prettier-ignore -->
 ```typescript{5-8}